AlliVaughn/lvlup_curriculum/weeks/week_2.2.md

 Let's help our furry friend.

 * Activity:  Jenga

 * We will use this resource: [Push your C9 Project to GitHub](http://lepidllama.net/blog/how-to-push-an-existing-cloud9-project-to-github/)
 * Open gitHub and Sign in, and place the tab next to your C9 dashboard tab
 * In C9 dashboard ( make sure you are on your dashboard!), click "settings" (the gear) button on the right.
 * In the menu to the left click on "connected services".
-* click "activate" next to gitHub and follow instructions to connect **OR** If you've already connected gitHub, you can skip this step.
+* click "activate" next to gitHub and follow instructions to connect **OR,  If you've already connected gitHub, you can skip this step.**
 * Click “ SSH key” and copy the value which appears.
 * Go to your open gitHub tab and click on your picture in the right hand corner and open your profile.
 * click on the  "edit profile" button on the upper right.